 It’s not the first time I mention Winfrey, and it won’t definitely not the last time that I mention her in my writings.
 Winfrey used her television platform to have conversations about topics that matter.
 From child abuse to sexual assault, Oprah showed how those topics may appear in our lives, how it looks like, how people in those situations dealt with it and recovered from it.
 Year after year, she managed to let millions of viewers see themselves in the stories of others.
 I think she showed us how television can bring people together and let us feel what connects us rather than what divides us.
 Also Winfrey belongs in my list of courageous women.

+This was my list of 5 phenomenal women.
 Let me know which courageous women you think belong in this list.
-Let me know in the comment section below.
+You can use the comment section below.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.